 Look at what you can add, remove, and combine to improve them as a whole.
 Perhaps you can combine a series of small articles on the same topic into a larger, more comprehensive piece.

 Finally, as you notice which pieces perform best, extend your ROI by repurposing that content.

 If you have an especially successful blog post, turn it into a webinar.
-If you’ve received a high volume of answers from a Twitter poll, write an eBook on the topic using your new data.
-If you ran an industry survey, translate the results into a whitepaper and release a podcast discussing takeaways.
+Did you receive a high volume of answers from a Twitter poll?
+Write an eBook on the topic using your new data.
+If you ran an industry survey, translate the results into a whitepaper and hop on a podcast to discuss takeaways.